DarshanAjudiya7/mysql/README.md

 # 📘 College SQL Tutorials

 Welcome to the **College SQL Tutorials** repository!
-This collection includes essential SQL practice files and examples designed to support beginners and intermediate learners studying database concepts, particularly those covered in engineering or computer science curricula.
+This collection includes essential SQL practice files and examples designed to support beginners and intermediate learners studying database concepts, especially in academic settings.

 ---